kubewarden/policy-sdk-dotnet/README.md

 >
 > This code leverages [`dot-net-wasi-sdk`](https://github.com/SteveSandersonMS/dotnet-wasi-sdk),
 > which is currently marked as experimental.
->
-> It also requires usage of .NET 7, which is currently in preview.

 This repository provides a SDK that can be used to write [Kubewarden Policies](https://kubewarden.io) using the C# programming language.

 ## Requirements

-The code requires .NET 7, which is currently (as of July 2022) in preview mode.
+The code requires .NET 7.
-Executing `dotnet --version` should return `7.0.100-preview.4` or later.

 ## Repository layout